OneNoted/taskers/README.md

 - tabs inside each pane
 - an attention rail for unread, waiting, error, and completed work
 - a local control CLI for notifications, agent state, browser automation, and debugging
+- the ability to next more terminals then you'll ever know what to do with!

 The active product lives at the repo root.
 Archived pre-cutover GTK/AppKit code is kept under `taskers-old/` for reference only.